 By Shannon Magsam, co-founder of nwaMotherlode.com and mama to 1 little lady(bug)

-I won’t ever look at a Saltine cracker again without thinking about our backyard chickens.
+I won’t ever look at a Saltine cracker again without thinking of our backyard chickens.

 They liked a little wheat bread tossed out the back door from time to time, but Saltines?
 Oh yeah.
 They’d fight mightily over those.